 - The income limits which determine eligibility for a bursary will in general be similar to those in operation in the Government education grants scheme but each case is considered on its own merits.

-- The assessment will be made usually for the income for the year previous to the year of entry.
+- The assessment will be made on the income for the year previous to the year of entry.

 Scholarships - Introduction

-It has, therefore, developed through the Board of the Adelaide School of Nursing, an annual programme of valuable Nursing Scholarships.
+It has, therefore, developed an annual programme of Nursing Scholarships.

 The Hannah McDowall Nursing Scholarship